-Pre/Co-requisite: Permission of Instructor 3 credits, term varies, PHCOR faculty
+Pre/Co-requisite: Permission of Instructor

 HPD 686 Mentored Research Project in Population Health and Clinical Outcomes Research

 This course will expose doctoral students to a project with which they are not currently familiar in the field of population health or clinical science.
 Each student will select a faculty mentor for their course project.
 Students will identify (with the pre-approval of their mentor and course director) a specific problem to address and/or a component of the mentor's project to complete.
 Following IRB approval or waiver (if applicable), the mentored project will be initiated.
 Final grade will be based upon the research proposal, project plan, and final project report submitted.